 This perspective will help you remain less emotional and improve your ability to make better decisions.

 3) Don’t judge

-It can be easy to make quick snap judgements about a difficult person.
+It can be easy to make quick snap judgements about an irrational person.

 But these judgements hinder your interactions with them and thwart you from understanding them.
 You’ll get angry before they’ve even said anything.

 Instead, give them a chance.
 As we mentioned before, listen to what they have to say.
 If you think that they’re wrong, acknowledge their opinion and explain why you think it might not be correct.